vash02/code-visplain/README.md

 - 🔹 Improving determination of execution order
 - 🔹 Improved dependency tracking across files
 - 🔹 Interactive UI for block diagram elements
+- 🔹 Using metadata files other than code files to enhance results